-- 1. Indigenous peoples and persons have the rights and guarantees recognized in national and [applicable] international labor law.
-States shall take all special measures to prevent, sanction and remedy the discrimination to which indigenous peoples and persons are subjected. - 2.
+- 1. Indigenous peoples and persons have the rights and guarantees recognized in national and international labor law.
+States shall take all special measures to prevent, punish and remedy the discrimination to which indigenous peoples and persons are subjected.
+(Approved on January 20, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 2.
 States, in conjunction with indigenous peoples, shall adopt immediate and effective measures to eliminate exploitative labor practices with regard to indigenous peoples, in particular, indigenous children, women and elders.
 (Agreed upon by consensus in October 2005 Sixth Meeting of Negotiations in the Quest for Points of Consensus) - 3.
-In case indigenous peoples are not effectively protected by the laws applicable to workers in general, states, in conjunction with indigenous peoples, shall take all measures that may be necessary in order to: - a. protect indigenous workers and employees in relation to contracting under fair and equal conditions of employment in both formal and informal labor arrangements; - b. establish, apply, or improve labor inspection and the enforcement of rules with particular attention to, inter alia, regions, companies, and labor activities in which indigenous workers or employees participate; - c. establish, apply or enforce laws so that both female and male indigenous workers: - i. enjoy equal opportunities and treatment in all terms, conditions, and privileges of employment under national and [applicable] international law; - enjoy the right of association, the right to form trade unions, and join trade union activities, and the right to bargain collectively with employers through representatives of their own choosing or workers' organizations, including traditional authorities; - iii. are not subject to discrimination or harassment on the basis of, inter alia, race, sex, indigenous origin or identity; - iv. are not subject to coercive hiring systems, including debt servitude or any other form of forced or compulsory labor regardless of whether the labor arrangement arises from law, custom, or an individual or collective arrangement, in which case the labor arrangement shall be deemed absolutely null and void; - v. are not forced to work in conditions that endanger their health and personal safety; and are protected from work that does not comport with occupational health and safety standards; and
+In case indigenous peoples are not effectively protected by the laws applicable to workers in general, states, in conjunction with indigenous peoples, shall take all measures that may be necessary in order to: - a. protect indigenous workers and employees in relation to contracting under fair and equal conditions in both formal and informal employment; - b. establish, apply, or improve labor inspection and the enforcement of rules with particular attention to, inter alia, regions, companies, and labor activities in which indigenous workers or employees participate; - c. establish, apply or enforce laws so that both female and male indigenous workers: - i. enjoy equal opportunities and treatment in all terms, conditions, and benefits of employment, including training and capacity-building, under national and international law; - ii. enjoy the right of association, the right to form trade unions, and join trade union activities, and the right to bargain collectively with employers through representatives of their own choosing or workers' organizations, including traditional authorities; - iii. are not subject to discrimination or harassment on the basis of, inter alia, race, sex, indigenous origin or identity; - iv. are not subject to coercive hiring systems, including debt servitude or any other form of forced or compulsory labor regardless of whether the labor arrangement arises from law, custom, or an individual or collective arrangement, in which case the labor arrangement shall be deemed absolutely null and void; - v. are not forced to work in conditions that endanger their health and personal safety; and are protected from work that does not comport with occupational health and safety standards; and

-- vi. receive full and effective legal protection, without discrimination, when they provide their services as seasonal, occasional, or migrant workers, as well as when they are contracted by employers such that they receive the benefits of the national legislation and practices, which shall be in accordance with the [applicable] international human rights laws and standards for this category of workers; - d. ensure that the indigenous workers and their employers are informed of the rights of indigenous workers under national law and [applicable] international and indigenous standards, and of the remedies and actions available to them to protect those rights. - 4.
-[States should take measures to promote employment of indigenous individuals.] - [5.
-In all cases, applicable indigenous labor laws, norms, and policies shall take precedence within the jurisdiction of the indigenous peoples concerned.]
+- vi. receive full and effective legal protection, without discrimination, when they provide their services as seasonal, occasional, or migrant workers, as well as when they are contracted by employers such that they receive the benefits of the national legislation and practices, which shall be in accordance with the international human rights laws and standards for this category of workers; - d. ensure that the indigenous workers and their employers are informed of the rights of indigenous workers under national law and international and indigenous standards, and of the remedies and actions available to them to protect those rights.